aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionHold.md

 The method attempts to perform the leader party member (`playerdata[0]`)'s hold field action.
 However, it's possible that the conditions for the actions aren't met.
 If that's the case, [DoActionTap](DoActionTap.md) is called instead which treats it as a tap action instead of a hold.

+Before attempting the action, `lastactionid` is always reset to 0, but it won't be set in this method further.

 The specific action depends on the `playerdata[0]`'s `animid` (not its entity's [animid](../../Enums%20and%20IDs/AnimIDs.md), but they should match under normal gameplay).

 ## `Bee`'s hold action (Fly)